kefah123/SATpractice/README.md

   opens the database and stores the data in two vectors.
 It allows the user to choose the number of questions they would like to attempt, then generates a set of random multiple choice questions.
 After answering all of the questions, the user's score and time taken is displayed.

+ Known bugs:
+ There is a 1/299 chance that duplicate answer choices will be displayed in a question.
+ In the case where the correct answer is duplicated, only one of the answer choices will result in a correct answer, so the user has a 50/50 chance.